 Perhaps your talent isn’t to write music.
 That’s ok, you can still get into the music royalty game by purchasing the rights to song catalogues owned by other artists.
 Royalty Exchange is an online auction that allows you to bid on existing music catalogues.
 These are songs that are already earning regular, passive income for their current owners.
 When you purchase music royalties, you’re buying the future cash flow, which is purely passive income.

 Photographers can build passive income by selling stock photos online.
-You’ll need to produce lots of content to earn a decent amount of money, but it can be a nice supplement to other, more labor intensive work, like wedding or family photography.
+You’ll need to produce lots of content to earn a decent amount of money, but it can be a nice supplement to other, more labor-intensive work, like wedding or family photography.
 One benefit to stock photo licensing is that you can sell the same pictures to many different buyers.
-There are no shortage of stock photo websites where you can sell your work.
+There is no shortage of stock photo websites where you can sell your work.
 Dreamstime and Snapwire are just two of the more popular stock photo sites out there.

 Record an Audiobook

 One of the best ways for content creators to increase their income is by releasing their content in as many formats as possible.
-For example, if you’ve written a paperback book, or even an ebook, you’ll want to consider recording an audiobook version.
-There are no shortage of people who prefer listening to books instead of reading them.
+For example, if you’ve written a paperback book or even an ebook, you’ll want to consider recording an audiobook version.
+There is no shortage of people who prefer listening to books instead of reading them.
 You can record the audio yourself, or pay someone else to do it for you.
 Once your audiobook is ready to go, it can be available for purchase online for years, making it the ideal passive income source.

 Sign up for Sleep Studies